Cole-Abbott/e_skin_firmware_final/README.md

 4. **Connect via USB**
     - The device will enumerate as a USB device.
     - Use the python scrips provieded in the `/pyusb_code` directory to read and visualize the data.
+    - Note: You may need to install the `pyusb` library for Python, as well as set the path to the libusb in the python scripts.
+    - The usb_plot script alse requires `pyqtgraph` for visualization.

 ## Data Format